linnarsson-lab/adult-human-brain/README.md

 `graphviz`, with the `dot` command available in the $PATH

-**Note:** On Mac, graphviz must be installed from the [package](http://www.graphviz.org/pub/graphviz/stable/macos/lion/graphviz-2.40.1.pkg), Note using Conda or Homebrew.
+**Note:** On Mac, graphviz must be installed from the [package](http://www.graphviz.org/pub/graphviz/stable/macos/lion/graphviz-2.40.1.pkg)
+(neither Conda or Homebrew works).

 `pygraphviz`, install by `pip install pygraphviz``